top of page

 Northville Downs and other, unchecked and disruptive, developments are impacting not only those living on the west side of the Township, but across the entire Township and the extended community.

-4. Residents have been publicly opposing this development since first becoming aware earlier this year and continue to demonstrate opposition at subsequent Board of Trustee meetings.
+3. Residents have been publicly opposing this development since first becoming aware by the media in January 2023.

-5. Help spread the word in your community.
+4. Help spread the word in your neighborhood.

 Email your concerns to (see Contact Legislators page for template):